 Bountiful, organic, vegetarian meals are served buffet style three times daily and are included in the lodging cost.
 Meals are served from 8-9am, 1-2pm and 6-7pm in the lodge dining room.
 A bell rings throughout the grounds to summon guests to meals.
 You may request egg-free, dairy-free and gluten-free meals (may contain trace amounts of gluten) when you register.

-Massage – Healing Arts
+Massage – Healing Arts (Temporarily discontinued due to COVID-19)

 The Healing Arts Team is honored to create a peaceful and safe atmosphere for physical and emotional healing, and deep relaxation.
 Our licensed massage therapists bring a focused, compassionate awareness to their work.
 We offer various bodywork modalities and may combine techniques to assist you in your goals.